-Also we will explain here the conclusions reached after this research, and provide several points for future work that would complete this work.
+Also we detail the conclusions reached after this research, and provide several points for future work that would complete this study.

 6.1.
 Related Works

 To the best of our knowledge, little effort has been paid to develop a working system for reasoning about formal fuzzy logics.